microsoft/nni/docs/ExperimentConfig.md

 # Experiment config reference

-If you want to create a new nni experiment, you need to prepare a config file in your local machine, and provide the path of this file to nnictl.
+A config file is needed when create an experiment, the path of the config file is provide to nnictl.
 The config file is written in yaml format, and need to be written correctly.
-This document describes the rule to write config file, and will provide some examples and templates for you.
+This document describes the rule to write config file, and will provide some examples and templates.
 ## Template
 * __light weight(without Annotation and Assessor)__
 ```